UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2_24.md

 In situations where we want to collect multiple statistics together, we can aggregate them in 1 step using a verb called `.agg()`.

-`df.agg()` can be used on its own using a single measurement, without
+`.agg()` can be used on its own using a single measurement, without
 groupby:

 ``` python